Search

 • Historic spaces or collections used for events or filming

-The Code of Practice for Cultural Collections Management was commissioned by the British Standards Institute to create a Publicly Available Specification (PAS) for collections management in 2009.
-This was subsequently replaced in 2023 with BS EN 17820:2023 Conservation of Cultural Heritage.
+The Code of Practice for Cultural Collections Management was commissioned by the British Standards Institution to create a Publicly Available Specification (PAS) for collections management in 2009.
+It was withdrawn in 2023 and replaced with BS EN 17820:2023, Conservation of Cultural Heritage.
 Specifications for the management of moveable cultural heritage collections.

-Use this specification to guide your steps in collections care.
+Use this specification to guide your collections care.
+It helps you to:

 • Develop strategies for managing collections

-• Create sustainable strategies which encompasses all areas of collections care management
+• Create sustainable strategies that cover all areas of collections care management

 • Understand the legal environment of museum collections

-It’s applicable to all types and sizes of cultural collections.
+It applies to all types and sizes of cultural collection.

 Accreditation standards

-Collections care is essential for meeting the standards required for Museum Accreditation.
-The Accreditation Scheme section of our website has full details of the criteria needed to achieve full Accredited status.
+Good collections care is essential for meeting the standards required for Museum Accreditation.
+Read about the Accreditation Scheme and the criteria museums must meet to gain Accredited status.

 Further information

-BSI Conservation Standards give detailed guidance on best practice and can support your approach to collections care.
+The BSI conservation standards give detailed guidance on best practice to support your approach to collections care.